List of viral music videos

 Viral music videos are those that have gained rapid attention on the Internet.
 Like Internet memes, viewership of such videos tend to expand rapidly and become more widespread because the instant communication facilitates word of mouth.

-This list documents music videos known to have become viral; other viral videos can be found at list of viral videos with additional videos that have become Internet phenomena for other categories can be found at list of Internet phenomena.
+This list documents music videos known to have become viral (the two sections are sorted in alphabetical order); other viral videos can be found at list of viral videos with additional videos that have become Internet phenomena for other categories can be found at list of Internet phenomena.

 Major music videos

 Psy's "Gangnam Style" video was the most-watched video on YouTube from November 2012 to July 2017.

 These videos are videos from various artists that have gained viral popularity after their release.